OR SHOULD THAT BE BASALT?

 Indian Black Granites

-India first started exporting high quality black granites at the end of the 1960's and by the end of the 70's volume production of memorials and slabs were well under way.
+India first started exporting high quality, hand-worked black granite memorials at the end of the 1960's and by the end of the 70's volume machine production of memorials and slabs were well under way.

 Some of the finest quality, reasonable cost, dense/absolute blacks are the black granites from the south of India however some of these, including the very dense Khammam/Kunnam Black, can be very "soft", therefore care must be taken when specifying these for projects and even kitchen tops since they can scratch and show scuff marks.